Skip to main content

 Mistake 3: Overcomplicating Analysis

 You don't need 50 metrics.
-Master NUPL, MVRV Z-Score, and exchange flows.
-Add others only when you fully understand the core three.
+Master NUPL, MVRV Z-Score, exchange flows, and ETF tracking.
+Add LTH/STH analysis and SOPR as you progress.
 Complexity often reduces rather than improves trading results.

 Mistake 4: Missing the Forest for the Trees